tim-s-ccs/ccs-digitalmarketplace-frontend-diff/README.md

 The tools works by rendering the govuk-frontend Nunjucks templates using the [example data provided by govuk-frontend](https://github.com/alphagov/govuk-frontend/blob/master/src/govuk/components/button/button.yaml) for each component.
 It then passes this same data to an http server (which you need to provide) and expects to receive html responses.
 It then compares the two using [https://github.com/markedjs/html-differ](https://github.com/markedjs/html-differ).

+---

+> NOTE: This repository will soon be all but obselete, since govuk-frontend includes fixtures directly in the package from 3.9.0 upwards.
+There are currently some issues with these (See https://github.com/alphagov/govuk-frontend/issues/1962) but once these are resolved, I will be moving my repositories to using these and deprecating this tool.
+I will of course leave it here in case anyone's using it, but it will no longer receive ongoing support

+---

 ## Installation

 ### Using the binaries